 Celiac disease an extremely underdiagnosed disease.
 Celiac disease sufferers are not able to tolerate gluten in all forms.
 Most non celiac individuals however report doing better without gluten or feeling better with a greatly reduced gluten/grain intake.

-We currently use world class USA based testing from Cyrex laboratories for gluten intolerance and celiac testing as Australian laboratories do not currently offer testing that is as comprehensice.
+We currently use world class USA based testing from Cyrex laboratories for gluten intolerance and celiac testing.

-At our Advanced Functional Medicine Perth clinic we treat many patients with celiac disease and identify many food intolerances for both celiac and non-celiac individuals.
+At our Advanced Functional Medicine Perth clinic we have extensive experience with celiac disease and identify many food intolerances for both celiac and non-celiac individuals.
 Numerous patients that we test have no idea that their body is mounting large numbers of immune antibodies due to various grains they are ingesting that is contributing to a wide range of non-specific symptoms such as brain fog and fatigue.